unternet-co/unternet.co/docs/web-applets/reference/applet-factory.md

 ## Instance methods

+<a id="connect"></a>

 ### AppletFactory.connect()

-Connects from a parent window to an applet that's running inside a child window (such as an iframe's `contentWindow` or a webview), and returns an Applet object representing the applet for the parent window.
+Connects from a client to an applet that's running inside a window (such as an iframe's `contentWindow` or a webview), and returns an Applet object representing the applet for the client.

-The parent window uses this method to establish a communication channel with the child window containing the applet implementation.
+The client uses this method to establish a communication channel with the applet window containing the applet implementation.

 #### Syntax